noqdev/iambic/README.md

 <!-- Keep this in sync with the list of features in the IAMbic Docs Overview Page -->

-- **GitOps-driven Cloud IAM (IAMOps)**: Leverage GitOps-driven Cloud IAM with human-readable formats and your favorite tools.
+- **[Universal Cloud Identity](https://docs.iambic.org/getting_started/)**: Unify cloud identity management for AWS, Okta, Azure Active Directory, Google Workspace with more to come.
-- **[Multi-Cloud](https://docs.iambic.org/getting_started/)**: Unify cloud identity management for AWS, Okta, Azure Active Directory, Google Workspace, and more.
+- **[Temporary Access](https://docs.iambic.org/getting_started/aws#32---create-temporary-expiring-iam-permissions)**: Declaratively define and automate expiration dates for resources, permissions, and access rules.
 - **[Dynamic AWS Permissions](https://docs.iambic.org/getting_started/aws#31---create-dynamic-iam-role-policies-that-vary-per-account)**: Simplify multi-account AWS management with flexible templates, allowing multi-account roles to have different permissions and access rules on different accounts.
-- **[Temporary Access, Permissions, and Identities](https://docs.iambic.org/getting_started/aws#32---create-temporary-expiring-iam-permissions)**: Declaratively define and automate expiration dates for resources, permissions, and access rules.
+- **[Drift Prevention](https://docs.iambic.org/how_to_guides/prevent-drift)**: Protect the IAM resources you want to be exclusively managed via IAMbic.
+What is in Git becomes the absolute source of truth.
-- **Drift Prevention**: IAMbic can prevent drift on IAM resources that you specify, ensuring that the state of your cloud environment matches the state defined in Git.
+- **[GitOps-driven Cloud IAM (IAMOps)](https://docs.iambic.org/reference/iamops_philosophy)**: Leverage GitOps-driven Cloud IAM with human-readable formats and your favorite tools.
 - **Centralized Management**: IAMbic keeps Git updated with the latest, complete state of your cloud environment, maintaining a single source of truth for auditing and compliance across multiple cloud providers in Git.
 - **Extendable**: Integrate with various clouds and applications through a powerful plugin architecture.
 - **Auditable**: Track changes to IAM policies, permissions, and rules with Git history.
 For AWS, IAmbic annotates out-of-band commits with details from CloudTrail.

 ## Getting Started

-Dive into IAMbic with our [quick-start guide](http://iambic.org/getting_started/) and explore powerful template examples for AWS Multi-Account Roles, Dynamic Permissions, Okta Applications and Group Assignments, Azure Active Directory Users and Groups, and Google Workspace Group Assignments.
+Dive into IAMbic with our [quick-start guide](http://docs.iambic.org/getting_started/) and explore powerful template examples for AWS Multi-Account Roles, Dynamic Permissions, Okta Applications and Group Assignments, Azure Active Directory Users and Groups, and Google Workspace Group Assignments.
 We are rapidly expanding support for existing resources and cloud providers, so check back often!

 ## Installing IAMbic and Supported Versions